pgRouting/pgrouting/doc/topology/pgr_degree.rst

 ``pgr_degree`` -- Proposed
 ===============================================================================

-``pgr_degree`` — For each vertex in an undirected graph, returns the count of edges incident to the vertex
+``pgr_degree`` — For each vertex in an undirected graph, return the count of edges incident to the vertex.

 .. include:: proposed.rst